VirtuOz/ninascriptexampleservice/README.md

 Reads a text to the user and connects to the live agent operator

 ### Whatsmyip
-Returns the client's ip address.
+Returns the client's ip address